mnater/Hyphenopoly/docs/Hyphenators.md

 *   hyphenating text provided by the user (e.g. in a preview window of a blogging software)
 *   …

-For this use cases Hyphenopoly.js exposes `hyphenators` – language specific functions that hyphenates a string or a DOM-Object.
+For this use cases Hyphenopoly.js exposes `hyphenators` – functions that hyphenate strings or DOM-Objects.

+There are two types of `hyphenators`:
+*   language specific `hyphenators` that can only hyphenate `strings`
+*   a polyglot `HTML`-hyphenator that can hyphenate DOM-objects of type `HTMLElement`

 ## Create and access `Hyphenopoly.hyphenators`
-`hyphenators` are language specific functions that hyphenate their input.

 Hyphenopoly_Loader.js creates a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) for a `hyphenator` for each language it loads (i.e. languages the UA doesn't support or languages you "FORCEHYPHENOPOLY"-ied).
+Additionally it creates a Promise for a `HTML`-hyphenator, that is able to hyphenate HTMLEntities of all loaded languages.

 ````html
 <script>